coroveiandrei/trainingsoftarchforcloud/CleanArchitecture/ChallengesCleanArchitecture.md

 Deploy this architecture on an Azure stack and run it on Azure.
 What services from the ones created previously would you need?

 Hint: Right-click publish from Visual Studio and either select your subscription or use the import publish profile option (profile can be downloaded from Azure)

-Hint2: In Azure Configuration, create a new setting: ASPNETCORE_ENVIRONMENT: DEVELOPMENT

-Hint3: In the configuration, configure the connection string to your DB

-Hint4: Enable Azure services access to the database from network configuration
+In Azure Configuration, create a new setting: ASPNETCORE_ENVIRONMENT: DEVELOPMENT In AppService Configuration, configure the connection string to your DB Enable Azure services access to the database from network configuration

 ### Challenge #4
 The customer sends you a list of todos in a CSV file in the format name description.
-How could you create a background process that will import the file on a regular basis?
+How could you create a background process that will import the file regularly?

 Hint: Which projects do you need to reference in the new Background worker process